R-Sandor/OCP-Study/OCP17/chapter14/README.md

 - The parameter of the collect() operation has the Characteristics.UNORDERED
 - Either the steam is unordered or the collector has the characteristic Characteristics.UNORDERED.

+## Move()
+- Important note above is the full destination needs to be provided for move to put a file in a directory.